-Tables can be resized and moved anywhere on the slide.
-To move the table, select it by clicking on any of its border lines.
+Once inserted, tables can be resized and moved anywhere on the slide.
+To move a table, select it by clicking on any of its border lines.
 Then, drag it to the desired position.

 Editing tables

 You can enter, edit and format text within tables in the same manner as any other text.
 When you insert a new table, Presentations automatically places the text cursor in the first table cell, so that you can begin typing immediately.